 Remind Your Loved One: People Recover

-Encourage them to find the right therapist.That is something that take some effort.
+Encourage them to find the right therapist.That is something that takes some effort.
 In order to recover from complex ptsd, it’s vital that your loved one receive competent trauma informed care.
 While therapists regularly encounter the survivors of trauma, most do not have much training in treating trauma.

 Trauma treatment is a specialty that requires advanced clinical training.
 Having provided clinical supervision to Bay Area Therapists for over 15 years, I am completely unaware of any graduate school that provides even the most bare amount of trauma treatment training.